-- One fishery catches some threatened species such as Australian fur seals, shortfin mako sharks and seabirds, although industry has been proactive in trying to reduce mortalities of these vulnerable species.
+- The fishery catches other threatened species such as Australian fur seals, shortfin mako sharks and seabirds, although industry has been proactive in trying to reduce mortalities of these vulnerable species.

 Note: Australian seafood is not labelled sufficiently for consumers to be able to identify whether they are purchasing fish from the overfished or the healthy stock of gemfish.
 The red 'Say No' ranking is based on the overfished stock.
 The healthier western stock of gemfish would qualify for an Amber rating but this is impossible under current labelling laws.

-Commonwealth Southern and Eastern Scalefish and Shark Fishery (Commonwealth Trawl Sector and Great Australian Bight Trawl Sector) (103t in 2015-16)
+- Commonwealth Southern and Eastern Scalefish and Shark Fishery (Commonwealth Trawl Sector) (56t in 2020/21)

+The fishery has made significant progress in reducing protected seabird bycatch, though fur seal bycatch is potentially increasing.
 Seal Excluder Devices (SEDs), which act as escape hatches for seals that enter trawl nets, are mandatory.
 All trawl boats must have a seabird management plan in place to guide how each boat aims to reduce interactions with seabirds while actively fishing.
-Many of the solutions to seabird interactions have been fishing industry-led innovations.
-Initial evidence seems to indicate that some innovations could reduce the impact of fishing on endangered seabirds, however these have only recently been applied to fishing vessels and their effectiveness remains unquantified at present.
+Many of the solutions to seabird interactions have been fishing industry-led innovations and are proving highly successful in reducing these impacts.

 Most concerning is bycatch of fishes (of which the eastern gemfish stock is an example) that used to be primary or secondary target species of the fishery, but have been so severely overfished by the SESSF that they are now on the Australian Threatened, Endangered or Protected Species lists.